-What do I wear on a glacier hike?
+What do I wear on a hike?

 Waterproof ankle-high boots | You should pack some comfortable yet relatively sturdy, waterproof or GORE-TEX boots, preferably ones that go above the ankle.
 These are necessary to wear with the crampons as sneakers won’t work.

-Thermal socks | Thin cotton socks won’t keep your toes nice and warm in the biting cold winter, so opt for some good, thermal socks instead.
+Thermal socks | Thin cotton socks won’t keep your toes nice and warm in the biting cold winter.
+Opt for some good, thermal socks instead.

-Warm layers |A light merino t-shirt or another type of thin base layers can be good as well as a good fleece mid layer.
-A warmer outer layer of primaloft or down jacket is also good to keep you warm in the evenings and on colder summer days and a winter coat is necessary in winter.
+Warm layers |A light merino t-shirt or another type of thin base layers can be good.
+Add in a good fleece mid layer to really fight off the cold.
+A warmer outer layer such as a primaloft or down jacket is also good to keep you warm in the evenings and on colder summer days.
+In winter this should be considered an essential.

-Your best waterproof jacket and hiking pants | The key to staying warm is staying dry and if there is one item you should never wear on a glacier hike, it’s jeans.
-If denim gets wet, it stays wet and cold for the rest of the day which is nothing but an unpleasant experience.
+Your best waterproof jacket and hiking pants | The key to staying warm is staying dry and if there is one item you should never wear on a glacier hike, it’s jeans!
+If denim gets wet, they stay wet.
+It can be really unpleasant for the rest of the day having cold legs.
 Instead, pack a good waterproof jacket and some flexible, breathable pants that will work with you as you move.

-When is the best time of year to go on a glacier hike?
+When is the best time of year to go?

 Glacier hiking is an activity that can be done all year round.